 - Visiting Art City Studios

 - Hiking or Biking

 At 11:00 on Friday morning there will be a STONE FOUNDATION General Membership Meeting.
-Those interested are invited to assemble and discuss the Stone Foundation’s activities, its administration, its future form and function.
+Those interested in participating are invited to assemble and discuss the Stone Foundation’s activities, its administration, its future form and function.

 AFTERNOONS AND EVENINGS:

 At NOON, Wednesday through Friday, LUNCH will be provided at the Symposium venue followed by interesting and infor mative presentations throughout the AFTERNOON.
 We will disperse for supper and gather again at the venue in the EVENING for more presentations.

 The LITHIC OLYMPIC GAMES.
 Events will take place at Art City Studios, Mission Park and elsewhere.